Islington Council: Survivors Support Services

 Survivors who were given accommodation under what was known as the ‘Adolescent Quota’, which had to be approved by a senior management advisor, often had no support and found managing a tenancy understandably difficult.
 It usually depended on whether they had a social worker helping them through the move as to whether they received a payment to help them settle in and get furniture etc. Many had nothing at all.

-The council has acknowledged that even though for some years it was not a local authority legal responsibility to house children who had been in care, they now have a moral responsibility to provide a housing support service to ISN survivors.
-The following council statement was made in 2016 when ISN was just beginning to meet with the council regarding support services.
-The NRAT team have assisted many survivors with housing needs.
+The council has acknowledged that even though for some years it was not a local authority legal responsibility to house children who had been in care, they now have a moral responsibility to provide housing support to ISN survivors.
+The following council statement was made in 2016.
+This was at a time when the Non-recent support team worked with the Housing team and this service is no longer available.

 Islington Council will:

-· Allocate a member of the Non-Recent Abuse Team (NRAT) to liaise with members of the Housing Team to provide realistic, accurate and appropriate housing advice
+· Allocate a member of the Housing Team to provide realistic, accurate and appropriate housing advice

 · Assess all applicants that report a housing need sympathetically and sensitively